 - Disabled children or adult children: Children who are disabled before age 22 may qualify for benefits under their own name, regardless of whether they became disabled before or after they reached legal adulthood.
 Before age 22, a young person does not need to have a work record in order to qualify for Social Security Disability Insurance.

-Our experienced San Diego disability attorneys can help you and your family get the disability benefits you need.
+Our experienced advocates and attorneys at Disability Help Group can help you and your family get the disability benefits you need.
 Contact us today for a free, confidential case evaluation.Follow us!